Skip to main content

 1. Click + Add rule in your style guide

-2. Give the rule a name and description
+2. Add a name, section, and description

 3. [Optional] Add target tags so the AI knows which text items to apply this rule to.
 If no tags are included, the rule will be applied to all text items in your project